RobbyPratl/EthHodl/README.md

 # EthHodl
-Hodl your Eth for a year!
+Truffle project to hodl your Eth for a year!

+contract code can be found in /contracts/ethhodl.sol